ts4nfdi/gh-pages-multi/README.md

+Adapted for the needs of the SemLookP widgets:
+- Changed order of versions to descending with "latest" on top
+- Creating the index.html from the subdirectory "comp"

 # gh-pages-multi

 Simply push files to gh-pages on github and manage subdirectories.
 Also create a index.html file listing subdirectories as root.
 Easy way to publish documentation for multiple versions of a project for example.